free-drones/rise_drones/doc/source/SEN_API.rst

 Communication
 --------------

-.. index:: SSS, Communication
+.. index:: SEN, Communication

-The |SSS| offers three external interfaces towards an application.
+The |SEN| offers three external interfaces towards an application.
 To support any code base in the application, commands are encoded in serialised JSON objects and transferred via zeroMQ library.

-- DSS Ctrl Reply-socket where the application can call functions and receive ack/nack and information
+- SEN Ctrl Reply-socket where the application can call functions and receive ack/nack and information

 - Info Publish-socket where data streams can be published, e.g.